Mindless Ones: Fictional history

-Amazing Spider-Man

-In another, separate incident, they invade and destroyed much of New York City's famed Times Square.
-A force that consists of Spider-Man, Doctor Strange, Cyclops, Thor, Iron Man, Mr. Fantastic, Invisible Girl and the Human Torch help stop them, mainly by creating barriers.
-It is revealed this is the first instance Spider-Man has encountered these creatures.
-The Mindless Ones are temporarily defeated when Mr. Fantastic creates a machine that manipulates their magical energies, drawing them back to where they came from.
-This, unfortunately, results in the temporary return of Dormammu.
-Dr. Strange confronts the evil wizard.
-A punch from a single Mindless One sends Spider-Man straight into the magic Strange is utilizing, resulting in a time travel trip.
-Spider-Man sees a future where the Mindless Ones have reduced Times Square to rubble and killed Ben Grimm and Thor.
-A future Mary Jane is chased by a batch of Mindless Ones and despite Spider-Man's efforts, she is killed.
+In another separate incident, the Mindless Ones invade and destroy much of Times Square.
+A force that consists of Spider-Man, Doctor Strange, Cyclops, Thor, Iron Man, and the Fantastic Four help stop them, mainly by creating barriers.
+The Mindless Ones are temporarily defeated when Mister Fantastic creates a machine that manipulates their magical energy, drawing them back to where they came from.
+This, inadvertently summons Dormammu, who battles Doctor Strange.
+One of the Mindless Ones punches Spider-Man, displacing him in time.
+After Spider-Man returns to the present, Strange banishes the Mindless Ones, leaving Times Square damaged but intact.

-Further time-travel allows Spider-Man to prevent the usage of the machine in the first place.
-Doctor Strange's magic is what banishes the Mindless Ones, leaving Times Square damaged but still standing.

-Around this time, a single Mindless One appears as a minion of the villain Doctor Midas.

-Nextwave

 Rorkannu, who physically resembles Dormammu and claims to be lord of the Dark Dimension, is stated to control a group of Mindless Ones.
 Emerging from a portal in a public restroom, they rampage through a small Colorado town, killing everyone they see, then wearing their clothing and behaving like them.

 The group known as Nextwave slays the Mindless Ones.
 Rorkannu, in a monologue, reveals he is summoning the army because he feels their lack of distinguishing features and similar temperaments make them suitable to replace the human race.
 His lair is discovered by the hero known as the 'Captain'.
 His summoning circle is destroyed.
-Rorkannu himself is severely beaten and left to an uncertain fate.
+Rorkannu is severely beaten and left to an uncertain fate.

-Cable and Deadpool

-The Mindless Ones appeared in an issue of Cable & Deadpool in which Deadpool and Bob, Agent of HYDRA encounter them in their own dimension.
+The Mindless Ones appeared in an issue of Cable & Deadpool in which Deadpool and Bob, Agent of Hydra encounter them in their own dimension.
 The two are being manipulated by Doctor Strange.
-The Mindless Ones alternately attack and worship the two protagonists, evidently mistaking the light from a glow stick for some sort of magical power, and revering whoever it seemed to be emanating from.
+The Mindless Ones alternately attack and worship the two protagonists, evidently mistaking the light from a glow stick for a magical power and revering whoever it seemed to be emanating from.
 Deadpool and Bob end up causing the deaths of several Mindless Ones as a needed sacrifice to close down a magical catastrophe threatening innocent lives.

-Captain Britain and MI13

 Plokta, a Duke of Hell, decided to conquer the world exponentially from a tower block in Birmingham.
 He used the collected magical energy of people captured within its rooms to create an army of Mindless Ones, but was eventually stopped by Captain Britain and MI13.
 Plokta was revealed to be the original creator of the Mindless Ones, responsible for them within the hierarchy of Hell.